adityachache/adityachache/README.md

 Resources-
 - [API LIST](https://apilist.fun/) is a website which lists a number of apis which you can use for your projects.
+- [PYTHONANYWHERE](https://www.pythonanywhere.com/) is a website where you can host your python scripts to automate them

 <!--
 **adityachache/adityachache** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.